Executions Create More Victims

 — Dr. Allen Ault, former warden and director of the Georgia Department of Corrections, who oversaw five executions.

-- Studies have found symptoms of anxiety, nausea, and nightmares among journalists who had recently witnessed an execution.4
+- Studies have found symptoms of anxiety, nausea, and nightmares among journalists who had recently witnessed an execution.5

 - Jurors suffer as well.
-Two studies found that jurors who serve on death penalty trials are likely to endure prolonged distress as a result of determining whether someone should live or die.5
+Studies have found that jurors who serve on death penalty trials are likely to endure prolonged distress as a result of determining whether someone should live or die.6

 - Every execution leaves a family behind – a son or daughter who doesn’t understand why their parent was executed, a grieving mother who will never hear the voice of her child again.
 Theirs are among the hidden stories of capital punishment: